CAN LYME DISEASE CAUSE INTERNAL VIBRATIONS (1)

 Can Lyme disease cause internal vibrations?
 Some patients describe a deep buzzing, humming, or internal shaking sensation that others cannot see—but that feels unmistakably real.

 These sensations can be unsettling, especially when they appear without a clear explanation.
-For a deeper look at how they occur, see
+For a deeper look at how they occur, see Why Do I Get Brain Zaps or Internal Vibrations in Lyme?.

 What Do Internal Vibrations Feel Like?

-Patients describe internal vibrations in different ways:
+Patients describe internal vibrations in different ways, including:

 • A deep internal buzzing or humming sensation